Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

    * - No Usage Available for Requested Dates
      - 3030
      - 200
-     - The service did not find any data for the date range specified.
+     - The service did not find any data for the specified date range and other filters (if any).

        Note: If the usage for a requested month either hasn’t been processed yet or is no longer available, only Exception 3031 or 3032 must be returned for that month.